IMPORTANT for Mac OS X Users

 [June 2022 update: A new VM compatible with the M1 chip and set up with Gemini IRAF 1.15 is in final development and is expected to be available within a few weeks.
 If you have the current VM installed on an Intel system, you can try to run "

 conda install iraf.gemini=v1.15 --no-update-deps --no-channel-priority" to update Gemini IRAF.]

 Since the VM is set for IRAF, it comes with Python 2.7 and the latest version of DRAGONS still compatible with Python 2.7.
 We recommend that you do your DRAGONS work natively rather using the VM and use the latest DRAGONS version which at this time is v3.0.

 The minimum requirements for Anaconda is now CentOS 7 or equivalent.
 DRAGONS will seem to install fine, but critical dependencies will not run properly or at all with CentOS 6 systems or below.
 32-bit compatibility libraries are required to run Gemini IRAF (as installed via Astroconda).
 If they are not already installed with your OS, you can find instructions here: http://astroconda.readthedocs.io/en/latest/faq.html#why-is-iraf-32-bit-instead-of-64-bit

 - Gemini IRAF

-If you already have DRAGONS installed, updating to the latest version is straightforward.
+If you already have a Python 3.7 environement set up, adding DRAGONS v3.0 to the latest version is straightforward.
 Replace

 dragons, or whatever name you used when you first created the environment.